paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Two tables

-Merging two tables that share columns is fundamental task and hence we  will develop join functionality in this section.
+Merging two tables that share values in their respective columns is fundamental task and hence we will develop join functionality in this section.
-First of all we need to have a check that a given inverted table and specified set of columns is valid for joining, ie. the set of columns establishes a unique key.
+First of all we need to have a check that in a given inverted table the specified set of columns is valid for joining, ie. the set of columns establishes a unique key.
-Moreover, the selected columns cannot have missing values.
+Moreover, the selected column(s) cannot have missing values.
 ```j
    countMissingVals=: 4 : 0
 size=.${.y